June 20, 2014

 An Egypt court sentenced six supporters of ousted president Mohamed Morsi to eight years in jail on charges of rioting.

 Israeli forces shot and killed a 13-year-old boy during clashes in Dura, close to Hebron.

-At least 25 people, including women and children, have been killed in two car bomb attacks in the besieged Syrian city of Homs.
+At least six people were killed in a car bomb attack and nine others injured in the Syrian city of Homs.

 Saudi Arabia's King Abdullah is expected in Egypt today for the first time since the 2011 uprising that ousted former dictator Hosni Mubarak.

 The British government officially banned the Islamic State of Iraq and the Levant (ISIL) Thursday.

 Syrian government warplanes attacked a town southeast of the capital in its attempt to recapture the strategic rebel-held area.